MIT-Emerging-Talent/ELO2_GREEN_AI/rag_and_distilled_model/README.md

 ## Models Used

-* **LaMini-Flan-T5-248M**: It is a Local LLM and it is a distilled version of Google's Flan-T5, optimized for lightweight text generation tasks.
+* **LaMini-Flan-T5-248M**: This model is one of the LaMini-LM model series in paper "LaMini-LM: A Diverse Herd of Distilled Models from Large-Scale Instructions".
+It is a Local LLM and it is a distilled version of Google's Flan-T5, fine-tuned on LaMini-instruction dataset for instruction fine-tuning, it's optimized for lightweight text generation tasks.
 Used here for reasoning, summarization, and RAG response generation.
+Its knowledge is distilled from large language models by performing sentence/offline distillation (Kim and Rush, 2016).
+A total of 2.58M pairs of instructions and responses was generated using gpt-3.5-turbo based on several existing resources of prompts, including self-instruct (Wang et al., 2022), P3 (Sanh et al., 2022), Flan (Longpre et al., 2023) and Alpaca (Taori et al., 2023).
 * **all-MiniLM-L6-v2**: It as an Embedding model and it is a compact sentence-transformer model used to convert text chunks into numerical vector embeddings for semantic search and retrieval.